Mariner LLC Acquires 98,570 Shares of The Coca-Cola Company (NYSE:KO)

-Mariner LLC increased its holdings in The Coca-Cola Company (NYSE:KO) by 47.7% in the fourth quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor owned 305,411 shares of the company’s stock after buying an additional 98,570 shares during the period.
-Mariner LLC’s holdings in The Coca-Cola were worth $16,749,000 as of its most recent filing with the Securities & Exchange Commission.
+Mariner LLC raised its holdings in shares of The Coca-Cola Company (NYSE:KO) by 47.7% in the 4th quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 305,411 shares of the company’s stock after buying an additional 98,570 shares during the period.
+Mariner LLC’s holdings in The Coca-Cola were worth $16,749,000 at the end of the most recent reporting period.

-A number of other large investors have also modified their holdings of the stock.
-Bellwether Advisors LLC acquired a new position in shares of The Coca-Cola during the fourth quarter worth $25,000.
-McClarren Financial Advisors Inc. acquired a new position in shares of The Coca-Cola during the fourth quarter worth $26,000.
-Merrion Investment Management Co LLC acquired a new position in shares of The Coca-Cola during the fourth quarter worth $33,000.
-Alpha DNA Investment Management LLC acquired a new position in shares of The Coca-Cola during the fourth quarter worth $35,000.
-Finally, Syverson Strege & Co acquired a new position in shares of The Coca-Cola during the fourth quarter worth $38,000.
-65.99% of the stock is owned by institutional investors.
+Other institutional investors also recently bought and sold shares of the company.
+Bellwether Advisors LLC bought a new position in The Coca-Cola in the fourth quarter worth approximately $25,000.
+McClarren Financial Advisors Inc. bought a new position in The Coca-Cola in the fourth quarter worth approximately $26,000.
+CBIZ Investment Advisory Services LLC raised its stake in The Coca-Cola by 136.3% in the fourth quarter.
+CBIZ Investment Advisory Services LLC now owns 1,229 shares of the company’s stock worth $28,000 after buying an additional 709 shares in the last quarter.
+Merrion Investment Management Co LLC bought a new position in The Coca-Cola in the fourth quarter worth approximately $33,000.
+Finally, West Financial Advisors LLC bought a new position in The Coca-Cola in the fourth quarter worth approximately $34,000.
+65.99% of the stock is owned by hedge funds and other institutional investors.

+In related news, VP Kathy Loveless sold 501 shares of the company’s stock in a transaction dated Friday, March 19th.
+The shares were sold at an average price of $50.46, for a total transaction of $25,280.46.
+Following the completion of the transaction, the vice president now owns 10,224 shares in the company, valued at approximately $515,903.04.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, insider Alfredo Rivera sold 20,000 shares of the company’s stock in a transaction dated Tuesday, March 9th.
+The stock was sold at an average price of $51.15, for a total transaction of $1,023,000.00.
+Following the transaction, the insider now owns 62,000 shares of the company’s stock, valued at approximately $3,171,300.
+The disclosure for this sale can be found here.
+Corporate insiders own 1.01% of the company’s stock.

+The Coca-Cola (NYSE:KO) last posted its earnings results on Tuesday, February 9th.
+The company reported $0.47 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.42 by $0.05.
+The Coca-Cola had a net margin of 24.90% and a return on equity of 41.37%.
+The business had revenue of $8.60 billion for the quarter, compared to analyst estimates of $8.62 billion.
+During the same period in the prior year, the company posted $0.44 EPS.
+The company’s revenue for the quarter was down 5.5% on a year-over-year basis.
+On average, analysts anticipate that The Coca-Cola Company will post 1.88 earnings per share for the current fiscal year.

-The business also recently declared a quarterly dividend, which will be paid on Thursday, April 1st.
-Investors of record on Monday, March 15th will be given a dividend of $0.42 per share.
+The company also recently announced a quarterly dividend, which will be paid on Thursday, April 1st.
+Stockholders of record on Monday, March 15th will be paid a dividend of $0.42 per share.
+This is a positive change from The Coca-Cola’s previous quarterly dividend of $0.41.
 This represents a $1.68 annualized dividend and a dividend yield of 3.17%.
 The ex-dividend date is Friday, March 12th.
-This is an increase from The Coca-Cola’s previous quarterly dividend of $0.41.
-The Coca-Cola’s dividend payout ratio is 79.62%.
+The Coca-Cola’s dividend payout ratio is presently 79.62%.

-KO has been the topic of a number of research analyst reports.
-Deutsche Bank Aktiengesellschaft lowered shares of The Coca-Cola from a “buy” rating to a “hold” rating and dropped their price objective for the company from $57.00 to $55.00 in a report on Tuesday, January 5th.
-HSBC dropped their price objective on shares of The Coca-Cola from $61.00 to $58.00 in a report on Wednesday, January 13th.
-JPMorgan Chase & Co. lowered shares of The Coca-Cola from an “overweight” rating to a “neutral” rating and set a $55.00 price objective on the stock. in a report on Thursday, January 7th.
-Guggenheim lowered shares of The Coca-Cola from a “buy” rating to a “neutral” rating in a report on Tuesday, January 5th.
+A number of equities analysts have recently issued reports on the company.
+HSBC reduced their price target on The Coca-Cola from $61.00 to $58.00 in a research report on Wednesday, January 13th.
+Wells Fargo & Company assumed coverage on The Coca-Cola in a research report on Monday, December 7th.
+They set an “overweight” rating and a $62.00 price target on the stock.
+Guggenheim downgraded The Coca-Cola from a “buy” rating to a “neutral” rating in a research report on Tuesday, January 5th.
+Deutsche Bank Aktiengesellschaft downgraded The Coca-Cola from a “buy” rating to a “hold” rating and reduced their price target for the stock from $57.00 to $55.00 in a research report on Tuesday, January 5th.
 Finally, Royal Bank of Canada raised shares of The Coca-Cola from a “sector perform” rating to an “outperform” rating and boosted their price objective for the company from $55.00 to $60.00 in a report on Monday, March 15th.
-One research analyst has rated the stock with a sell rating, six have given a hold rating, seven have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
-The Coca-Cola currently has a consensus rating of “Buy” and an average price target of $54.27.
+One research analyst has rated the stock with a sell rating, six have given a hold rating, seven have given a buy rating and one has issued a strong buy rating to the company.
+The Coca-Cola has an average rating of “Buy” and an average target price of $54.27.

-In other news, insider Alfredo Rivera sold 20,000 shares of the stock in a transaction that occurred on Tuesday, March 9th.
-The shares were sold at an average price of $51.15, for a total value of $1,023,000.00.
-Following the completion of the sale, the insider now owns 62,000 shares of the company’s stock, valued at approximately $3,171,300.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
-Also, VP Kathy Loveless sold 501 shares of the stock in a transaction that occurred on Friday, March 19th.
-The stock was sold at an average price of $50.46, for a total transaction of $25,280.46.
-Following the transaction, the vice president now directly owns 10,224 shares of the company’s stock, valued at approximately $515,903.04.
-The disclosure for this sale can be found here.
-1.01% of the stock is owned by corporate insiders.

 The Coca-Cola Company, a beverage company, manufactures, markets, and sells various nonalcoholic beverages worldwide.
 The company provides sparkling soft drinks; water, enhanced water, and sports drinks; juice, dairy, and plantÂ-based beverages; tea and coffee; and energy drinks.
 It also offers beverage concentrates and syrups, as well as fountain syrups to fountain retailers, such as restaurants and convenience stores.